AndreMacedo88/VEnCode/README.rst

 Prerequisites
 ^^^^^^^^^^^^^

-To effectively use this module you will need Python3_ with some external libraries installed in your machine.
+To effectively use this module you will need Python3_ with a few external libraries installed in your machine.
 Check the requirements_ file.
 If you install the package with pip, it should resolve the library requirements for you.

 Optionally, if you want to retrieve VEnCodes using the comprehensive FANTOM5 CAGE-seq data, you will have to download the unannotated TSS files from `FANTOM5 consortium`_ website.
-More specifically, for human, `this file`_ for promoter analysis, and `this one`_ and the `ID-sample name`_ map for enhancers.
+More specifically, for human, download `this file`_ for promoter analysis, and `this one`_ and the `ID-sample name`_ map for enhancers.
 Finally, download the `curated sample category file`_.

 Those 4 files are enough to find CAGE-based VEnCodes for human.